-Other activities 2019 £'000 2018 £'000 Movement % Corporate costs (18,460) (16,829) 10% Actuarial gains / (losses) on retirement plans (5,851) 3,559 (264%) Gains / (losses) on currency translation differences (13) (457) (97%)
+Other activities 2021 £'000 2020 £'000 Movement £'000 Corporate costs (24,134) (21,591) (2,543) Actuarial gains / (losses) on retirement plans 30,580 (13,846) 44,425 Gains / (losses) on currency translation differences (31) (496) 465

 Corporate costs are costs incurred in managing the Company and its subsidiaries and certain company-wide strategic investments.
-The increase in the year is primarily due to a headcount increase during the year and a higher level of charitable giving.
+The increase in the year is due to a number of factors, primarily - interest costs for the €30m sub-ordinated debt issue in February; an increase in the bonus accrual following achievement of the wider Group's strategic targets; an increase in levies outside of the Company's control and higher strategic development costs as the Company continues to invest for the future.

 Actuarial gains or losses on retirement plans primarily relate to the Company's valuation of retirement benefits which includes the defined benefit pension scheme and post-retirement medical benefit scheme.
-Changes in assumptions used to calculate defined benefit scheme liabilities increased actuarial losses but were partly offset by excess returns on scheme assets, resulting in a £5.9m loss on retirement plans.
+The £30.6m gain on retirement plans is mainly driven by the investment gains experienced in the year as the markets rebounded from the Covid-19 pandemic and Brexit.